Paul Bikle

 Paul F. Bikle (June 5, 1916 – January 19, 1991) was director of the U.S. National Aeronautics and Space Administration (NASA) Dryden Flight Research Facility from 1959 until 1971, and author of more than 40 technical publications.
 He was associated with major aeronautical research programs including the hypersonic X-15 rocket plane, and was a world record-setting glider pilot.

 Civilian career

-Before graduating from the University of Detroit in 1939 with a BSc. degree in aeronautical engineering, Bikle's activity in the student chapter of the Institute of the Aeronautical Sciences (IAS), and the school gliding and flying clubs, led to flight instruction and a pilot's license from the C.A.A., the predecessor to the FAA.
+Before graduating from the University of Detroit in 1939 with a Bachelor of Science degree in aeronautical engineering, Bikle's activity in the student chapter of the Institute of the Aeronautical Sciences (IAS), and the school gliding and flying clubs, led to flight instruction and a pilot's license from the C.A.A., the predecessor to the FAA.
 He later became a fellow in the American Institute of Aeronautics and Astronautics, the successor to the IAS.
 Mr. Bikle worked for Taylorcraft Aircraft in Ohio before beginning his government service career.